-2% and 5% Strength Minoxidil
+2% and 5% Strength Rogaine

 When Minoxidil was first approved by the US FDA to treat hair loss in 1988, it came in a 2% topical solution format under the brand name Rogaine.
 The product had already been used for many years prior to approval as an off-label hair loss treatment.
 In 1997, the FDA approved a higher strength version of Minoxidil in the form of a 5% topical solution that could only be obtained via a prescription, although that requirement was soon thereafter waived in 1998.

-I hated using topical Minoxidil, but love using the foam version as it acts like a mild gel and is not messy like the topical version.
+I hated using topical Minoxidil, but love using the foam version as it acts like a mild gel and is not as messy.
 Minoxidil 5% foam has definitely helped my hair.
 Moreover, within an hour of foam application, I find that my hair feels significantly thicker and fuller.
 I am certain that this is not a placebo effect.
 While you are supposed to use Minoxidil twice a day, many people just use it once a day.

-15% Extra Strength Minoxidil
+10% and 15% Extra Strength Minoxidil

 While 5% Minoxidil was initially considered to be a high strength version of the product, this is no longer true.
 A number of companies sell 15% (and in some cases, 10% Minoxidil) versions of the product, but I have never tried those.
 I assume most of these companies will require a prescription before they can sell it to you (and maybe it might even be illegal for them to sell in some countries such as the US).

 Two of the better known companies that currently sell Minoxidil 15% are Xandrox (based in Canada) and MinoxidilMax (brand name Dualgen-15).
 While the latter has some bad quality pages on its site with missing information, their 10 most popular questions section at the bottom of the home page is worth a read.

-Dr. Richard Lee — Minoxidil 15% plus Azelaic Acid
+Dr. Richard Lee: Minoxidil 15% plus Azelaic Acid

-The original high strength Minoxidil guru was a US-based doctor by the name of Richard Lee.
+The original extra strength Minoxidil guru was a US-based doctor by the name of Richard Lee.
 I heard about his name on a regular basis on hair loss forums throughout the 2000-2010 period.
 He compounded an extremely popular high-strength 15% version of Minoxidil in the 1990s and added azelaic acid to it due to the latter’s anti-DHT (dihydrotestosterone) properties.
-Since he got an online presence very early on in the internet’s infancy, Dr. Lee’s business took off with a flourish and he had zero competition.
-However, in 2011, the at-the-time 72-year-old Dr. Lee started having problems with the US FDA and had to close his Regrowth LLC company.
-Case details here.
+Update: Azelaic acid also promotes hair growth through the upregulation of Gli1 and Gli2 mRNA and Shh protein.

-Dr. Oscar Klein — Minoxidil 15% plus Tretinoin (Retin-A)
+Dr. Oscar Klein: Minoxidil 15% plus Tretinoin (Retin-A)

 A video of Oscar Klein from a 2003 NBC interview:

-Even Higher Strength Minoxidil
+Even Higher Strength

 The Medical Wellness Center online pharmacy supposedly offers up to 30% Minoxidil content lotions and creams.
-Belgravia Centre in the UK offers “high strength” Minoxidil.
+Belgravia Centre in the UK offers “extra strength” Minoxidil.
 Please check with a physician before ordering such products to ensure legality and safety.

 You can also go to local compounding pharmacies and they might be able to compound 20% or higher Minoxidil for you.
-However, this may not be particularly safe for long-term use, and there is a good chance that 20% will not be any more effective than 15%.
+However, this may not be particularly safe for long-term use, and there is a solid chance that 20% will not be any more effective than 15%.

-Minoxidil in the News Recently
+In the News